iamWebLuk/Chat_App/README.md

 const mongoose = require("mongoose");
 ```

+We used the database to store three type of data.
+Old messages, the registrated users and all the swear words.
+Maybe you wonder why we store old messages.
-We used the database to store old messages, so when a user comes later to the party, he also gets the older messages
+We store them so when a user comes later to the party, he will also gets the older messages and can read them

 ## Chatrooms